 Figure 5.4.2.3.3-1: NF service consumer removes the authentication result

 1. The NF service consumer shall send a PUT request to the UDM.
-The payload of the body shall contain the indication to remove authentication result.
+The content shall contain the indication to remove authentication result.

 2a.
 On success, "204 No Content" shall be returned.
 The UDM shall remove the Authentication result of the UE by completely replacing the individual AuthEvent resource.